Mersana Therapeutics Inc. (MRSN) Shares Down Despite Recent Market Volatility

-Mersana Therapeutics Inc. (NASDAQ: MRSN)’s stock price has decreased by -6.53 compared to its previous closing price of 5.67.
-Despite this, the company has seen a loss of -2.39% in its stock price over the last five trading days.
+Mersana Therapeutics Inc. (NASDAQ: MRSN)’s stock price has decreased by -12.00 compared to its previous closing price of 5.25.
+Despite this, the company has seen a fall of -18.52% in its stock price over the last five trading days.

 Is It Worth Investing in Mersana Therapeutics Inc. (NASDAQ: MRSN) Right Now?